keesiemeijer/wp-reference/README.md

 There are two ways you can install this script.
 Since VVV version 2 you can add it with a [vvv-custom.yml](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/) file.

 #### VVV version 2
-Use the `vvv-custom.yml` file to add the reference site.
-You can also set [custom variables](https://github.com/keesiemeijer/wp-reference#variables) there.
+Use the `vvv-custom.yml` file to add the reference site and settings.
+See [custom settings](https://github.com/keesiemeijer/wp-reference#variables) for more information.
 Here is an example `vvv-custom.yml` file with all the settings you can use.
 ```YAML
 sites: